 Vertical Angles

 In geometry, pairs of angles can relate to each other in several ways.
-When two lines intersect, the opposite angles form vertical angles or vertically opposite angles.
+When two lines intersect, they form four angles.
+The opposite angles form vertical angles or vertically opposite angles.
 They are called vertical angles because they share the same vertex.

 The Vertical Angle Theorem states that